Can’t figure out what those yellow spots are?

 If you live here, you know exactly the spots I mean.
 During certain times of the year the dots appear in greater numbers and no matter where you park, you end up getting these on your car every day.
 They are also difficult to get off your car and windows; they seem to appear out of nowhere and dry hard almost instantly.

 Like so many, I wondered what these mystery dots where.
 Since I see them all the time cleaning windows, I always assumed it was pollen.

-At first I thought it may be something from the planes overhead.
+At first I thought it may be something from the planes overhead since the airport in Downtown is pretty close by and stay’s very busy.
 After all, that would account for the patterns I noticed on other homes but NOT the ones in La Jolla.
 We have so many airports in San Diego…both civilian, commercial and military peppered all over the county that it very well could be from an aircraft.

 Another fact I’d like to point out is this; not ONE time did I see a bee fly overhead when at the home in La Jolla, when the spots would like magic appear before my eyes!
 I mean, as fast as I cleaned the glass, right away…SPLAT!
 I look around…no bee’s are laughing!